synergy-tigers/project-2/README.md

   * `Kevin` Accounts can't have more than one health insurance policy.
 Trying to add more than one health insurance product should trigger an error
   * `Rachel` Relate a Contact to an Account if the contact has the same phone number as the Account
   * `Rama` Prevent deletion of Accounts that have an active policy
-  * `Jonathan` Set Order Status to Deactivated if the Policy Status is set to Not Active
-  * `Andy` Create related product order when order is created.
+  * `Jonathan`
+    - After insert trigger on Order to automatically add product to order
+    - Before insert trigger to set standard price book
+    - Before update trigger to check for approval status.
+  * `Andy` Prevent creation of an account if an already-existing account has the same phone number.

 ### Platform Events
   * Create a platform event